 I almost went through with it.
 I thought about it for several days before walking into Cry Baby Tattoos in Eugene.
 I presented the tattoo artist with an image from my phone: two minimalist looking tattoos, a sun and a moon.
 Stick drawings for the backs of my arms, placed above my elbows.
 The sun on my left arm, the moon on my right.
 I kept thinking of a favorite quote, “Three things cannot be long hidden: the sun, the moon, and the truth.”

 The tattoos would be a reminder to always be truthful, to seek truth in all situations.
 To demand truth.
 To be truth.
-Because to me, truth is synonymous with justice.
-Or it tries to be.

 As soon as the tattoo artist stenciled the designs on my arms, a perfect replication, I looked into the mirror and suddenly my elbow wrinkles jumped out at me.
 I hadn’t noticed them before.
 And when I bent my arm at the elbow, the sun and moon stretched, misshapen.